St. Mary's Stadium (Kitende)

-St. Mary's Stadium-Kitende is a football stadium located in Kitende, Wakiso on the Entebbe Road in Uganda.
+St. Mary's Stadium is a football stadium located in Kitende, Wakiso on the Entebbe Road in Uganda.
 The stadium serves as the home ground for Vipers SC, a football club competing in Uganda's top division, the Uganda Premier League.
 Its capacity is 20,000 with more than 1,000 VIP seats.

 History

 Construction and opening

 The stadium was constructed by Dr. Lawrence Mulindwa, the patron of Vipers SC and former president of the Federation of Uganda Football Associations (FUFA).
 Construction commenced in 2016, with the stadium officially opening in February 2017.

 CAF approval

 On 3 March 2017, the Confederation of African Football (CAF) officially approved St. Mary's Stadium-Kitende to host continental football matches.
 The approval came after CAF inspector Nicholas Musonye was sent to Uganda to assess the facility.
 CAF Club Licensing Manager Ahmed Harraz communicated the decision, stating that "CAF has approved the St Mary's Stadium and you can now select as a venue for your matches.